 DIY Halloween Wreath FAQs

-Here are a couple of common questions I get about this DIY Halloween wreath project from readers.
+Here are some common questions from readers about this DIY Halloween wreath project.
 If you have a question but don’t see it down below, please leave it in the comments so I can answer it for you.

 Can I make the entire wreath light up?